Active Debug Port

 The label on the left of each waveline can also be set from your firmware by calling the ACTIVELabel function.

-ACTIVE Debug Port Protocol
+Active Debug Port Protocol

 The Active Debug Port Protocol is sent from an embedded processor to the ACTIVE Debugger Pod to transfer the information from the embedded system to the computer for capture and display.